 - OKTAV cards fit into any gift bag or stocking.

-Socks are the perfect gift if you’re not sure what to give to a person because you don’t know them very well.
-If the only thing you know about your new acquaintance is a) they play the piano, and b) you don`t want to give them something to fall in love with you instantly, but c) you do like their smile, socks might just be it.
+These shirts are the perfect gift if you’re not sure what to give to a person because you don’t know them very well, but you DO know they play the piano, plus they have a sense of humor.

-We admit that perhaps those shoes are a bit much.
-But they do go nicely with the socks and the bow tie.
+We admit that perhaps those pieces are a bit much.
+But they combine nicely with one of our piano shirts

 No. 3 for Absolute Beginners: Prep That Piano!